EDCD/EDMarketConnector/README.md

 The program returns one of the following exit codes.
 Further information may be written to stderr.
 <ol start="0">
   <li>Success.
-Note that this doesn't necesssarily mean that any requested output files have been produced - for example if the current station doesn't support the facilities for which data was requested.</li>
+Note that this doesn't necessarily mean that any requested output files have been produced - for example if the current station doesn't support the facilities for which data was requested.</li>
   <li>Server is down.</li>
   <li>Invalid Credentials.</li>
   <li>Verification Required.</li>